What is Sencha Tea?

 Fights free radicals

 Free radicals are molecules that harm our bodies.
-They are known to damage our DNA, which can cause cancer and can speed up aging.
+They are known to damage our DNA, which can cause cancer and can speed up ageing.
 Sencha green tea has lots of antioxidants and other nutrients, which help fight against these radicals.
 This means that this tea can reduce the risk of getting many types of cancers and can lower oxidative stress in our bodies.

 Helps with weight loss